tpsnugget/creatingTheColorGame/readme.md

    I also added in putting the squares in the DOM based on Easy or Hard, but I
       need to learn how to delete them from the DOM as well because they are currently being added so I get more and more rows that I don't want.

+# Chapter 200, Creating the Color Game, Pt 6
+   I figured out how to remove childElements, container.lastElementChild.remove() Add the EASY and HARD buttons
+   Have the current one be highlighted
+   Add in the js code to change from 3 to 6 and vice versa Currently the EASY and HARD buttons also generate new colors, but when going
+      from 6 squares to 3 squares we need to genereate new colors since the color we are supposed to pick might be in the row that gets removed.
+   He hides <div>'s by hiding them instead of removing them from the DOM as I did.